ljdursi/dursi-blog/_drafts/2019-09-30-science-makes-great-managers-but-not-necessarily-good-ones.md

 So many computational scientists do end up becoming good &mdash;
 and so quickly become great &mdash; managers successfully on their own, but it can take a lot of trial and error, and be stressful for all involved.
-(My own transition has been....  uneven.)
+(My own transition towards becoming good has been....  uneven.)
 I think that's unnecessary; today there are some fantastic resources out there to help.
 And maybe it's where I've been looking or which materials resonate with me, but a lot of the strongest sources